Askaniy/TrueColorTools/ReadMe.md

 ## Installation

 TrueColorTools has been tested on Windows 10/11, macOS and Linux.
 It requires Python 3.10 or higher, which does not have support for Windows 7.
 [This](https://github.com/adang1345/PythonWin7) startup tool can be used in this case.
 Depending on the system, you may need to clarify the executing program by replacing `python` with `python3` in the instructions below.
-Versions of libraries listed in [requirements.txt](requirements.txt) are frozen as of April 2024.
+Versions of libraries listed in [requirements.txt](requirements.txt) are frozen as of May 2024.

 **Step Zero**: Clone the repository or download the archive using the GitHub web interface.
 In the console, go to the project root folder.